Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 8. On the left-side of the Condition action "Choose a value".
 Go to the Dynamic content, search and add the column you wish to base your condition on.
 For this example, I will select "Type of Complaint Value" a choice column (this is coming from the trigger when an item is created).

-   Next, on Choose a Value on the right side, here I will write Alert as shown in figure 12.
+   Next, on Choose a Value on the right side, here I will write the text **Alert** as shown in figure 12.

    <br>

-   **Note:** We have options in the 'Type of Customer Complaint' choice column, but in this case, I want the flow to execute under the condition that whenever an item is created in the Customer Complaint SharePoint list and 'Alert' is selected as the type of complaint, the item and its attachment should be saved to the Customer Support Database.
+   **Note:** We have options in the 'Type of Customer Complaint' choice column, but in this case, I want the flow to execute under the condition that whenever an item is created in the Customer Complaint SharePoint list and 'Alert' is selected as the type of complaint, the item and its attachment should be saved to the Customer Support Database SharePoint list (SharePoint list B).

-   Next, modify 'Is equal to' to 'contains' as shown in figure 12.
+   Next, in the Condition change 'Is equal to' to 'contains' as shown in figure 12.
 <br>

    ![figure12.png](/Images/figure12.png)